Sofia - Things to Do in Sofia in June

 Best Activities in June

-Vitosha Mountain Day Hikes
+Vitosha Mountain day hikes

-Rose Valley Cultural Tours
+Rose Valley distillery visits

-Rila Monastery Photography Tours
+Rila Monastery day trips

 June Events & Festivals

-First weekend of June
+First weekend of June (typically June 1-2 in 2026)

 Kazanlak Rose Festival